discordjs/guide/guide/preparations/adding-your-bot-to-servers.md

 - The second part that says ``client_id=...`` is to specify _which_ Application we want to authorize.
 You'll have to replace this part with the Client ID of your bot to invite yours.
 - And lastly, the third part which says ``scope=bot`` specifies that we want to add this Application as a Discord bot.

-<p class="warning">A permissions parameter also exists to restrict or guarantee the permission your bot will have on the server you add it to.
+<p class="tip">A permissions parameter also exists to restrict or guarantee the permission your bot will have on the server you add it to.
 For ease of usage, it is recommended to use [this](https://discordapi.com/permissions.html) website.</p>

 ## Creating and using your own invite link